jappeace/heavy-log-shortcuts/Readme.md

 debug0 "msg"
 ```

-if we do want data
+if we do want data (which is almost always the case):

 ```haskell
 debug "msg" somedata